Brandon (given name)

+Brandon is a masculine given name that is a transferred use of a surname and place name derived from the Old English brōm, meaning broom or gorse, and dūn, meaning hill.
+It is also sometimes a variant of the Irish masculine given name, Breandán, meaning "prince".

 Origin of the name

-The given name Brandon as a variant form of the Irish given name Brendan is an Anglicised form of the Old Irish name, Bréanainn, which is in turn derived from the earlier Old Irish Brénainn.
-The mediaeval Latin form of the name, Brendanus, has influenced its spelling in the modern English and Irish forms.
-However, the name has no meaning in the Irish language, and was absorbed from the Old Welsh breenhin, meaning Prince or Chieftain.
+The given name Brandon as a variant form of the Irish given name Brendan. is an Anglicised form of the Old Irish name, Bréanainn, which is in turn derived from the earlier Old Irish Brénainn.
+The medieval Latin form of the name, Brendanus, has influenced its spelling in the modern English and Irish forms.
+However, the name has no meaning in the Irish language, and was absorbed from the Old Welsh breenhin, meaning "prince" or " chieftain."

 In the instance of the Welsh "Bran" as the origin, meaning "crow" or "little raven", there is also a general Celtic nebula of related words and names across the European continent.

 In the instance of a more probable Anglo-Saxon origin, the surname can be derived from any of the numerous place-names in England, composed of two elements (brōm + dūn) derived from the Old English language.
 The first element, brōm, means "broom" or "gorse", and the second, dūn, means "hill".
 Such places can include: Brandon, County Durham; Brandon, Northumberland; Brandon, Suffolk; Brandon, Warwickshire; and other locations.
 However, one location, Brandon in Lincolnshire, may be connected to the River Brant, which runs close by.
 This river's name is derived from two Old English elements: brant, meaning "steep", "deep"; and dūn, meaning "hill" The name of this location is probably in reference to the river's steep banks.
 A famous instance of the use of 'Brandon' as a surname is that of Charles Brandon, 1st Duke of Suffolk.
 He was a close friend and brother-in-law of King Henry VIII.
 In certain cases, it can be the French surname Brandon, which derives from the other French surname Brand, itself from the Old French brand, brant "sword" or from the French word brandon "burning material to set fire".
 Variant form is Brandin.